Resources

 Schedule A and should not be included in any input data.

-Funding sources ADMISSION and NOT_UNRELATED are supposed to exclude
+Funding Sources ADMISSION and NOT_UNRELATED are supposed to exclude

 any payments from 'Disqualified Persons' which the IRS defines as Directors,